Peter Max

-Peter Max (born Peter Max Finkelstein, October 19, 1937) is a German-American artist known for using bright colors in his work.
+Peter Max Finkelstein (October 19, 1937 – September 14, 2026), known professionally as Peter Max, was a German-American artist known for using bright colors in his work.
 Works by Max are associated with the visual arts and culture of the 1960s, particularly psychedelic art and pop art.
+He was noted for his artwork that ranged from posters of Day-Glo flowers, butterflies, rainbows, stars and planets, which according to The New York Times, "expressed the blissed-out exuberance of the countercultural 1960s".
+His work was often described as symbolic to the 1960s counterculture movement.

 Early life and education

-Peter Max was born in Berlin, the son of Salla and Jakob Finkelstein, German Jews.
+Peter Max Finkelstein was born in Berlin on October 19, 1937, the son of Salla and Jakob Finkelstein, German Jews.
 They fled Berlin in 1938, settling in Shanghai, China, where they lived for the next ten years.
 Peter's time in Shanghai influenced much of his later work.
-He loved the colours and the "calligraphic ballet" that he witnessed daily at the Buddhist temple across the street from the family villa.
+He loved the colors and the "calligraphic ballet" that he witnessed daily at the Buddhist temple across the street from the family villa.